-Is It Normal To Have Cramps After Sex During Early Pregnancy?
+Is It Normal To Have Cramps After Sex During Pregnancy?

-During the first trimester, cramping during pregnancy mostly results from normal changes that occur in your body during your baby’s development.
+- First trimester: Cramping during early pregnancy mostly results from normal changes that occur in your body during your baby’s development.
 This is what’s happening to you and your baby halfway through the first trimester.

 For most cases, cramping is a normal part of pregnancy.
-However, pain after sex can be a concern when the pain is accompanied by the following conditions:
+However, pain after sex can be a concern when the pain is accompanied by the following conditions which indicate preterm or premature labor, that is labor before 37 weeks of pregnancy:2

-- More than four labor-like contractions per hour
+- More than 5 labor-like contractions per hour

 - Sharp pain in your lower abdomen which may be accompanied by contractions